Buying a home? Expect to pay $18,000 a year in additional costs

 The average annual cost of insurance, taxes and utilities for a single-family home in the U.S. is currently about $18,118, according to an analysis from Bankrate.
 That's up from $14,428 in 2020, the personal finance website said.
 Those costs are rising for several reasons, including rising home values, rising costs from construction companies hired to build properties, and rising homeowners insurance rates as a result of climate-related natural disasters, Bankrate said.

 "These numbers show that the costs of owning a home are at the same level as buying a used car every year," Bankrate analyst Jeff Ostrowski said in a statement Monday.
-"Homeownership is an important wealth-builder for many Americans, but it ain't cheap," he added.
+"Homeownership is an important wealth-builder for many Americans, but it ain't cheap."

+Bankrate's analysis also factored in regular maintenance on a home but didn't give an exact dollar figure for what that costs homeowners.
+An April survey from Tractor Supply found that homeowners who have owned their house for a decade or more spend $721 a month on lawn care while homeowners with less than a year at their house spend $142 a month.

 Homeownership is becoming such a financial burden that an April survey from Redfin found that some homeowners have had to skip meals, take a second job or sell their belongings to keep up with their mortgage.
 The nation's median asking price on a home — what sellers hope their property goes for — reached a record $420,250 during the four weeks ending May 19, a 6.6% rise from a year ago, according to Redfin.